trezzuri/erpnext-docs/docs/en/accounts/bank-reconciliation.md

 1. Select your Company, Bank Account, Bank Statement Start and End Date.
-2. Make sure that the opening balance from ERPNext matches the opening balance of your Bank Statement.
+2. Make sure that the opening balance from SOMA matches the opening balance of your Bank Statement.
 3. Enter the Closing Balance of the Bank Statement.
 4. Saving the document will show the matching bank transactions.
 ![Reconcile bank transactions](/files/bank_reconciliation_tool.png)